Kumopascaline/CredPal-s-Credit-Ecosystem/README.md

-*
-**Data Source**: The analysis is based on regional consumer financial data covering income, expenditure, savings rates, and product preferences.
+* **Data Source**: The analysis is based on regional consumer financial data covering income, expenditure, savings rates, and product preferences.

----

-## Repository Structure

-*
-`CredPal_Analysis.twbx`: The primary Tableau workbook containing all sheets and the final dashboard.

-* `data/`: (Optional) Folder containing the raw datasets used for the analysis.
-*
-`images/`: Exported PNGs of key charts, such as the **Income vs. Expenditure** scatter plot.

 ## Conclusion